-Note: The “system” we base this article on is called Practical Empathy (PEQ) developed by Scott Swain after fifteen years of studying Nonviolent Communication (NVC) by Marshall Rosenberg, PhD.
+Note: The “system” we base this article on is called Practical Empathy (PE) developed by Scott Swain after seventeen+ years of studying and practicing Nonviolent Communication (NVC) by Marshall Rosenberg, PhD.

 Like most parents, we prefer our children grow up to be people who are peaceful, resourceful, responsible, powerful, and empathetic.
 So we, as examples, embody these traits for our children to see and experience as they grow up.